 Micro-Influencer Marketing

-Does Product Seeding Work?
-Spoilers: Yes, If You Do it Right
+Does Influencer Product Seeding Work?
+Yes, If You Do it Right

-Product seeding is still super effective for brands that stick to a strategy.
-We explain why influencer seeding is here to stay and steps to improve your campaign results.
+Influencer product seeding is super effective if you have the right strategy.
+We explain why and how influencer seeding works and steps to improve your results.

 Product Seedin_BlogCover NOT FINAL-1-1

-Even brands that ship 1000s of products to influencers every month can struggle with seeding.
+Even brands that ship 1000s of products every month can struggle with influencer seeding.

 And yeah, sinking countless into PR packages with nothing to show for it isn't exactly ideal.